Enocc630/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Exotic Rettam's blog.
+Farewell traveller.
 ---

 Hey cool, but what is Markdown formatting now ?